kmcelwee/load-forecasting/index.md

 **Main takeaways:**

-* Because there’s inevitably errors in our forecast, the “optimal” dispatch solution for the forecast won’t necessarily be the best dispatch in practice.
+* Because there’re inevitably errors in our forecast, the “optimal” dispatch solution for the forecast won’t necessarily be the best dispatch in practice.
 * The heat equation can be used to spread out our dispatches (e.g. if our predicted forecast would suggest dispatching 500kW at 12pm, the equation might return 150kW at 11am, 200kW at 12pm, and 150kW at 1pm.)
 * This simple approach can save a lot of money.
-Savings in one region was increased by more than 60%.
+Savings in one region of Texas was increased by more than 60%.
 * The equation requires two constants as inputs, but they shouldn’t be hard for a utility to optimize.